microsoft/pxt/README.md

 [![Build Status](https://travis-ci.org/Microsoft/yelm.svg?branch=master)](https://travis-ci.org/Microsoft/yelm)

-Yelm combines the following:
+Yelm is a platform for creating special-purpose programming experiences for beginners, especially focused on computer science education.
+Yelm underlaying programming language is a subset of TypeScript (leaving out JavaScript dynamic features).

+The main features of Yelm are:
+* a Blockly-based code editor along with converter to the text format
+* an ACE-based text editor with enhanced, robust auto-completion and auto-correction
-* a TypeScript library defining APIs available on the micro:bit
+* a TypeScript library defining APIs available on microbit devices
-* an ARM Thumb machine code emitter for TypeScript
+* an ARM Thumb machine code emitter
-* a Blockly-based editor along with converter to TypeScript
-* a webapp hosting the Blockly-based editor and ACE-based editor for TypeScript
 * a command-line package manager

-Yelm is an experimental platform for research on new ways of programming, especially focused on computer science education.

 ## Name

 Yelm is a city near Mt Rainier in Washington State with a name short enough for command line tool.
-It also stands for Your Experimental programming Language environment for Micro:bit-compatible devices.
+It also stands for Your Experimental programming Language environment for microbit-compatible devices.

 ## Build